 - Took the lead in establishing new rules in both Oregon and Washington to transition gillnets off the mainstem of the lower Columbia River.

 - CCA has more members on key stakeholder committees than any other group.
 This is where policy making starts.

-- Developed a set of thought out and rational position statements that guide our efforts insuring consistency, credibility, and adherence to the principles of the grass roots membership.
+- Developed a set of thought out and rational position statements that guide our efforts ensuring consistency, credibility, and adherence to the principles of the grassroots membership.